Skip to content

 Pantheon facts.
 Pantheon Rome facts

-10. The Pantheon facts – a geometric wonder
+Pantheon facts - a geometric wonder

 Romans inherited the Greek standards of symmetry, harmony and space.

-The Pantheon wasn’t just another Pagan temple; this architectural marvel made other buildings green with envy.
+This wasn’t just another Pagan temple; this architectural marvel made other buildings green with envy.
 This former Roman place of worship is, in fact, a geometric wonder with perfect dimensions.

-Did you know that you could fit ideally a sphere 43.3 metres (142 ft) in diameter inside?
+you could fit ideally a sphere 43.3 m in diameter inside

-Here is something cool: Did you know that you could fit ideally a sphere 43.3 metres (142 ft) in diameter inside the Pantheon?
-These perfect dimensions would touch the ceiling, floor and the walls.
+Here is something cool: Did you know that you could fit ideally a sphere 43.3 m (142 ft) in diameter inside the Pantheon?
+These perfect dimensions would touch the ceiling, floor and walls.
 It’s because the height of the floor to the oculus and also the diameter of the round interior are exactly the same.

 11. Record-breaking dome

-Brunelleschi built the dome for the Duomo with an interior diameter of 45.5 (149 ft) after studying the ancient Pagan temple in Rome for inspiration.
+Brunelleschi built the dome for the Duomo after studying the ancient Pagan temple in Rome

 The Pantheon held the record until Brunelleschi designed an impressive dome crowning the Florence Cathedral in the 15th century.